emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/ui-elements.md

     | `font_size` | `int` | The font size to display the text in. |
     | `rgb` | `tuple` | The color to display the text in. |

-1. Add the following lines in your `draw()` method to draw the app's menu:
+1. Add the following lines in your `draw()` method to draw the app's text display:

     ```python
     # in def draw(self, ctx):